rhagarty/techxchange-instanton-lab/README.md

 $ podman login -p $OCP_REGISTRY_PASSWORD -u kubeadmin $OCP_REGISTRY_HOST --tls-verify=false
 ```

-### 5. Tag and push our 2 application images to the OpenShift registry
+### Tag and push your 2 application images to the OpenShift registry

-Use `podman images` to verify our 2 local images:
+Use `podman images` to verify your 2 local images:

 Now tag and push them to the OpenShift registry: